simonmichael/hledger_site/faq.md

 -   show a forecast of future activity, eg to help with cashflow planning
 -   show a bar chart of transaction activity by time period
--   calculate the rate of return of a savings account or investment
 -   filter reports to see just the data or time period you\'re interested in
 -   show multiple time periods side by side